jsh/trendlist/README.md

 * monotonically non-decreasing: 1, 1, 2, 3, 5, 8, ...
 * monotonically non-increasing: 1, 1, 1/2, 1/3, 1/5, 1/8, ...

-For simplicity, let's focus on the sorted (monotonically increasing) sequences, understanding that we can go back and reason analogously about the other three types.
+For simplicity, let's focus on the monotonically increasing sequences, understanding that we can go back and reason analogously about the other three types.

 Few real-world sequences are sorted, but lots get generally bigger from one end to the other.

-Can we relax monotonicity in an interesting way to let us include those, too?
+Can we relax sorting in an interesting way to let us include those, too?
 Let's give it a shot.

-### Trends Are a Generalization of Monotonic Sequences.
+### Trends Are a Generalization of Sorted Sequences.

 Let's start with a different, but equivalent definition of sorted.